Rari-Capital/fuse-v1/README.md

 - Compound master branch is safe and audited
 - Our changes to the fork are relatively minimal, we mostly selectively include files or apply minimal modifications to the files
 - We should attempt to keep the diff as minimal as possible and don't change files we don't have to
+- Quantstamp recommendation: Provide coverage scripts for all diffs.
+Improve tests for new code.
+Ensure that testing and coverage instructions are in the documentation.

 ## Scripts